• Home

 Phone: 808- 312-4111

 The Inspiration Hawaii Museum tells the untold stories of people who grew up in Hawai'i and how they ended up inspiring the world.
-It is not a Hall of Fame nor is it an Art gallery.
+It is not a Hall of Fame.
+It is not an Art gallery.
 The museum aims to show the youth of Hawaii the impact they can make on the world through the stories of change makers.
 There are exhibits covering scientists, astronauts, inventors, and noble prize winners.
 There are highlights from global entertainers, musicians, actors, dancers, fashion designers, athletes, olympians, political leaders, movement leaders, internet influencers, and entrepreneurs.

 It provides a community learning space that allows people to challenge themselves by expanding their skill set and knowledge base.
 The museum hosts master classes, book signings, and talk stories, that appeals to those seeking a better understanding of a career or industry.